jims57/CosyVoice/README.md

 pip install ttsfrd-0.4.2-cp310-cp310-linux_x86_64.whl
 ```

-**Basic Usage**
+### Basic Usage

 We strongly recommend using `CosyVoice2-0.5B` for better performance.
-Follow code below for detailed usage of each model.
+Follow the code below for detailed usage of each model.

 ``` python
 import sys